Pearson-Higher-Ed/design/c/drawer/v1.0.0-beta.8/index.md

         - 16px vertical margins around the title area, 20px side margins
         - Drawer is 320px wide at the [Small breakpoint](/design/c/breakpoints/v1.0.0/#rd-small) and wider
         - Drawer is 100% width at the [Extra Small breakpoint](/design/c/breakpoints/v1.0.0/#rd-extra-small)
+        - Dividing lines may extend past the content area, up to 100% width

+      Background
+      : - Default background is [white](/design/c/colors/v1.0.1/#rd-white-ffffff), may customized to an accessible color and extend to 100% width

       Typography
       : - Title is a [large label](/design/c/typography/v1.0.0/#rd-large-label)